 How to make a gothic lolita headdress

-How to make an elegant Gothic Lolita headdress.
-With lace, ribbon and love your DIY lolita fashion will rival any Lolita brand site.
-Kawaii!
+How to make an elegant Gothic Lolita headdress that will rival fashion from any brand site!

 Lolita items are always overpriced, mostly because they’re imported from Japan and claim to be good quality.